kirillzhosul/django-stripe/README.md

 ## How to run?

-Project uses Docker, to run simply:
+Project uses Docker, to run, simply do this in the repository root:
 `cd src && docker-compose up`.
 This will run Docker, Database and server with Gunicorn with Uvicorn workers!

 ## How to configure?